Skip to main content Skip to footer

 4. Azure Test Plans: Offers tools for manual and exploratory testing.

-5. Azure Artifacts: Manages packages for software development.
+5. Azure Artifacts: Manages software development packages.

 Azure DevOps is available as both a cloud service — Azure DevOps Services — and an on-premises solution — Azure DevOps Server.
 It supports various development methodologies, including Scrum, Kanban, and hybrid approaches, making it adaptable to different team needs and project requirements.
 Its key features and benefits include: